stephdl/smeserver-egroupware-epl/README.md

-smeserver-egroupware is a contrib for SME Server, a Linux distro oriented server. see http://wiki.contribs.org
+smeserver-egroupware-epl is a contrib for SME Server, a Linux distro oriented server. see http://wiki.contribs.org